specklesystems/speckle-docs/automate/public-functions.md

 ## Updates to Public Functions

-Speckle maintains and updates Public functions to improve functionality or address issues.
+Speckle will maintain and update public functions to improve functionality or address issues.
 When a new version of a public function is released:

 - Existing automations using the function will not update automatically.
-- You can manually update your automation to use the latest version.
-Refer to the [Update an Automation](./update-automation.md) page for guidance.
+- Manual updates can be applied following the [Update an Automation](./update-automation.md) guide.

 ## Benefits of Public Functions